Cherry Hood workshops

 Watercolour paper has a gelatin medium called sizing on the surface which makes it perfect for watercolour painting.
 Bring at least 3 large (580mm x 760mm) sheets of Arches watercolour paper.
+Be very sure that the words AQUARELLE are embossed on the corner of your Arches paper!
 Substitutes are not suitable, please see details below.

 Palette & Containers